-Enter your organization System/Facility Chief Information Officer below.

-[Organization 2] System/Facility Privacy Officer

-Title: XXX

-Name: XXX

-Email: XXX

-Phone: XXX

-Mobile: XXX

 Discussion: Enter the name of the system/facility Privacy Officer as defined in the systems Security Plan (SSP).

 System Location

 3.3.1 Geographical Location of the Physical System

 The VAEC AWS GovCloud High (VAEC) is located in one AWS GovCloud region with two Availability Zones.
 AWS does not disclose the physical address of its data centers.